ankypant/open-weather-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.x.

+1. Angular version **11.1.2**
+2. Node version **12.19.1**

+## Summary

+WIP

+## Demo

+Click here for the demo -> [Weather App](https://google.com)

+I have also implemented

+1. Login feature
+2. NavGaurd
+3. Interceptors
+4. Local storage service
+5. Globle Error Handling and error handling service
+6. PWA update service

+Most of the logic is present in **Home service** which is responsible for calculating and updating the scores in the dashboard.

+## Can be improved

+1. Add more unit testing to increase the coverage.
+2. Check reposiveness
+3. Add more automation.

+## App contains

+1. **Shared Modules** - contains is shared components, modules, pipes across the application

+2. **Core Module** - contains all singleton services and modules that will be used across the app but only need to be imported once.

+3. **Header Folder** - it's the Header component.

+4. **Login Folder** - Holds the authentication template.

+5. **Home Folder** - it's the parent weather-app component which has app-city-card as the sub/child component.

 If you have any questions, you can mail me at `mail@ankitpant.com` or `ankit12.pant@gmail.com`.